PaulSandoz/openjdk-jigsaw-examples/services/ServiceExample/README.md

 The service consumer module, mapp, that is the application module and consumes service instances that are instances of StringTransformer.

-Teo service provider modules, mhasher and mrotter, that provide implementations of StringTransform that are declared as service provider classes.
+Two service provider modules, mhasher and mrotter, that provide implementations of StringTransform that are declared as service provider classes.

 The module mapp will create the service instances for StringTransformer